11 Fun Things To Do In Delaware

 A renovated blacksmith shop at Montchanin Village houses Krazy Kat’s Restaurant.
 This 19th-century village is on the National Register of Historic Places in the Brandywine Valley and though it has modern conveniences, the village resonates from life centuries ago when the workers from the du Pont powder mills lived there.

-Crazy Kat’s prides itself on innovative and eclectic fine dining.
+Krazy Kat’s prides itself on innovative and eclectic fine dining.
 The funky interior includes animal print upholstered furniture and a cozy fireplace.
 Delicious French cuisine is served on leopard print china.
 Creative menu options include Berry Bruschetta, Crepe Madame, and Cider Caramel Glazed Wild Boar Rack Chop.
-Krazy Kat’s Crab Bisque is heavenly, loaded with chunks of succulent crab in an uber rich broth.
+Krazy Kat’s Crab Bisque is heavenly, loaded with chunks of succulent crab in an uber-rich broth.
 Do not miss their incredible wine menu with wines from around the world and Sunday brunch.

-I hope this list will encourage you to add the state of Delaware to your travel plans.
+I hope this list will encourage you to add this state to your travel plans.
+There are so many things to do in Delaware!
 For those of you who have been there, what else would you have added to this list?
 If you have not traveled to Delaware, do these attractions interest you?
 Happy traveling friends.

 Check out our other East Coast articles: